hotio/website/docs/scripts/pullio.md

 Updating your docker containers the easy way.

-[Pullio](https://raw.githubusercontent.com/hotio/pullio/master/pullio.sh){: target=_blank rel="noopener" } is a bash script that you execute with cron, [jobber](https://dshearer.github.io/jobber/){: target=_blank rel="noopener" }, a systemd timer or any other way that you prefer, it then does a `docker compose pull` for all the containers configured to have notifications or updates enabled.
+Pullio is a bash script that you execute with cron, a systemd timer or any other way that you prefer.
+It then does a `docker compose pull` for all the containers configured to have notifications or updates enabled.
 It then checks if there's an update available and takes action according to your configuration.
 As you might have already guessed it, this script relies on `docker compose` to do the heavy lifting and thus is only compatible with `docker compose` managed containers.

 Features: